Indigenous peoples in Argentina: Genetic contribution in Argentine society

 Finally, in another study published in 2005 involving the North Western provinces of the country, the genetic structure of 1293 individuals from Jujuy, Salta, Tucumán, Santiago del Estero, Catamarca and La Rioja was analysed.
-This study showed that the Spanish contribution (50%) predominated in Argentina's North West, followed by the American Indian (40%) and African (10%) contributions.
-According to this study, Argentines from Jujuy were 53% indigenous, 47% European, and 0.1% African ancestry.
-Argentines from Salta were 41% of indigenous, 56% of European, and 3.1% of African ancestry.
-Those from Catamarca were 37% of indigenous, 53% of European, and 10% of African ancestry.
-Those from La Rioja were on average 31% indigenous, 50% European, and 19% African ancestry.
-The inhabitants of Santiago del Estero were on average 30% indigenous, 46% European, and 24% African ancestry.
-The inhabitants of Tucumán were on average 24% indigenous, 67% European, and 9% African ancestry.
+This study showed that the Spanish contribution (50%) predominated in Argentina's North West, followed by the Amerindian (40%) and African (10%) contributions.
+According to this study, Argentines from Jujuy were 53% Indigenous, 47% European, and 0.1% African ancestry.
+Argentines from Salta were 41% of Indigenous, 56% of European, and 3.1% of African ancestry.
+Those from Catamarca were 37% of Indigenous, 53% of European, and 10% of African ancestry.
+Those from La Rioja were on average 31% Indigenous, 50% European, and 19% African ancestry.
+The inhabitants of Santiago del Estero were on average 30% Indigenous, 46% European, and 24% African ancestry.
+The inhabitants of Tucumán were on average 24% Indigenous, 67% European, and 9% African ancestry.

 Indigenous groups by population

-According to the 2010 census there are the following indigenous groups:
+According to the 2010 census there are the following Indigenous groups:

+According to the 2022 census there are the following Indigenous groups: